JuliaLang/julia/doc/src/manual/modules.md

 end
 ```

-where `Sub` is trying to use `TestPackage.y` before it was define, so it does not have a value.
+where `Sub` is trying to use `TestPackage.y` before it was defined, so it does not have a value.

 For similar reasons, you cannot use a cyclic ordering: